pyrrhicPachyderm/Expanse/README.md

 # Expanse
-A turn based space strategy game being developed by Gypsii, cycle365 and xenoframium.
+A turn based space strategy game being developed by cycle365, Gypsii and xenoframium.